teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 ---

 Similarly to the numerous tools available on Galaxy, the [Galaxy Training Network](https://training.galaxyproject.org/) includes numerous tutorials.
-In order to display the ones that are most relevant to your community on your community codex page, you can follow this tutorial.
+This tutorail will take you through the steps to display the most relevant tutorials on your community codex page.

 The pipeline creates an [interactive table with all tutorials and their metadata](https://galaxyproject.github.io/galaxy_codex/).
 This table can be **filtered to only include tutorials that are relevant to a specific research community**.